elbakramer/axserve/README.md

     - (+) Qt5 Based options support 32bit architecture on windows naturally with prebuilt binaries ([link](https://doc.qt.io/qt-5/windows.html))
     - (-) Qt6 Based options do not provide prebuilt binaries for 32bit architecture on windows ([link](https://doc.qt.io/qt-6/windows.html))
 - Applicability of acquired knowledge across domains
-    - (+) Qt based options can leverage learned skills to create another applications for platforms other than windows
+    - (+) Qt based options can leverage learned skills to create other applications for platforms other than windows
     - (-) Other options may be too platform specific
 - License
     - (-) PyQt Based options require GPLv3 license, unless commercial license is used